Loading Golf Stats...

 More Fantasy News

-Simpson closed with a two-over 72 on Sunday at the PGA Championship to finish five-over and tied for 29th.
+Simpson carded a two-under 70 on Sunday at the Rocket Mortgage Classic to finish 15-under and tied for eighth.